 | Dental Unit Waterlines: OSAP Recommendations to Clinicians

-- Always obtain and follow the dental unit manufacturer's recommendations for treating dental unit waterlines.
+- Always obtain and follow the dental unit manufacturer's instructions for use (IFU) for treating dental unit waterlines.
 Implementing protocols not recommended by the unit manufacturer could cause equipment damage and void warranties.

 - If recommended by the dental unit manufacturer, install and maintain antiretraction valves to prevent oral fluids from being drawn into dental waterlines.